wrjodjana/obsidian-vault/web development/react.md

 **State and Hooks**

-Hooks
+Definition
-- Add additional logic such as a state to your components
+- Hooks add additional logic such as a state to your components
-- A state is any information in your UI that
+- A state is any information in your UI that changes over time, usually triggered by user interaction